Niklas Sivelöv, Piano

 Man weiss nicht, was man hier mehr bewundern soll: den Einfallsreichtum dieser ebenso originellen wie intellektuellen Werke oder die Art und Weise, wie Sivelöv ihnen zu Leibe rückt – mit einer Mischung aus Spielwitz, Pathos, Entdeckerfreude und Leidenschaft, die einfach nur begeistert.

-One doesn’t know what one should admire more: the wealth of ideas of these works, which are as original as they are intellectual, or the way in which Sivelöv sets about them – with a mixture of wit, pathos, joy of discovery and passion that simply fires one up.
+One doesn’t know what one should admire more here: the wealth of ideas of these works, which are as original as they are intellectual, or the way in which Sivelöv sets about them – with a mixture of wit, pathos, joy of discovery and passion that are simply enthralling.

 Phantasievoll und poetisch starken pianistischen Rhetorik.